vatesfr/xen-orchestra/docs/purchase.md

 ## XOA Editions

-To find which XOA Edition fits your needs, please read the [dedicated page about it](editions.md).
+To find which XOA Edition fits your needs, please read the [dedicated editions page](editions.md).

 ## Invoices

 Invoices are available in PDF format.
 [Details here](invoices.md).

-## Quotation
+## Receiving a quote

-You can ask for an automatic quote on our website on the pricing page or directely from you personal space.
+You can ask for an automatic quote on our website via the pricing page or directly from you personal account page.

 ![button-quotation](./assets/quotation.png)

-Choose the plan you want, the number of year of commitment that suits you and fill the informations required (prefilled with your account informations.
+Choose the plan you want, the years of commitment that suits you, then fill out the information required (it should be prefilled with your account information).

-If you want to purchase XO using the quote you got, you just have to enter the quote number on the purchase menu, on your personal space.
+If you want to purchase XO using the quote you receive, you just have to enter the quote number into the purchase menu, on your personal account page.

-## Edit your card informations
+## Edit your card information

-If you choose a Stripe payment, you can always edit the credit card informations in case you need it.
-To do so, you only have to connect on your personal space and go on the *profile* menu.
+If you choose a Stripe payment, you can always edit the credit card information in case it changes.
+To do so, you only have to login to your personal account page and access the *profile* menu.

 ![](./assets/updatecreditcard.png)